 Actinic purpura is a benign condition that does not require specific treatment, particularly since other lesions continue to appear throughout life.
-The best treatment is preventive.; it is based on the intensive protection against sun exposure by wearing appropriate long-sleeved clothes.
+The best treatment is preventive and involves protection from the sun via the application of sunscreen and wearing long-sleeved shirts.
 One should apply sunscreens with a high protection index (sun protection factor (SPF) greater than 50) daily to provide sufficient protection against the ultraviolet (UVB and UVA) rays.
 The sunscreen should be liberally applied to all sun-exposed areas regularly.

 The therapeutic possibilities available for the actinic purpura lesions already formed are restricted.
 Tretinoin or retinoic acid (0.1%) is a derivative of vitamin A, which could theoretically reverse severe skin damage induced by ultraviolet light.
 Indeed, topical tretinoin is known for its role in the regeneration of dermal collagen and the reduction of the quality of abnormal elastin damaged by solar exposure.
 However, some authors demonstrate that the developed plaques of actinic purpura do not improve under local treatment with tretinoin.